What Is Continuous Integration Software and How Does It Work?

 Cloud CI for distributed teams

 These solutions run on remote servers, meaning no in-house infrastructure is required, and they are scalable.
-Teams can execute builds and tests from anywhere, making cloud CI ideal for remote or distributed teams.
-Cloud providers handle maintenance, updates, and resource allocation, reducing operational overhead.
+Teams can execute builds and tests from anywhere.
+This makes cloud CI ideal for remote or distributed teams.
+Cloud providers handle maintenance, updates, and resource allocation.
+This reduces operational overhead.
 Pay-as-you-go pricing models make cloud CI a cost-effective option for businesses of all sizes.

 On-prem CI for strict compliance needs